08 Jun AI for the practically minded

 And this is where AI will take us – getting machines to give better experiences by not wasting humans’ time, or getting the machines to do things that are, in truth, beyond us (like holding 100,000 images in your head).

-Did you know the average call center churn rate is 25 per cent and it costs up to £9,000 to train a replacement?
+Did you know the average call centre churn rate is 25 per cent and it costs up to £9,000 to train a replacement?
 So, how about giving machines the crap comms tasks that humans clearly don’t like and give the humans more time to spend on customers with issues too complex for the machines?
 That’s called customer care and that’s why deep down I really, really do love technology after all.